matn7/CS-Notes/src/main/java/angular/README.md

 ### Two way binding

-- To use two way binding FormsModule need to be added to imports[] array in the AppModule
+- To use two way binding FormsModule need to be added to `imports[]` array in the AppModule.

 ```html
 <input